Mariella Di Ciommo and Sanne Thijssen, ECDPM blog, 26 November 2018.

 European domestic performance, its international contributions and diplomacy hold phenomenal value to make progress.
-Going into the Summit, the EU could tap into all three to show it’s serious about climate.
-Moreover, bringing in voices from the ground – such as the ones echoed in the ‘Mothers of Invention’ podcast – into these spaces can be beneficial.
-All in all, we believe that COP24 is a great opportunity for policymakers to enable change or, who knows, get inspired by those ordinary people who are already making it happen.
+Moreover, bringing in voices from the ground – such as the ones echoed in the ‘Mothers of Invention’ podcast and those of the youth – into these spaces can be beneficial.
+Next stop is the UN Climate Action summit in September.
+It’s time for policymakers to enable change and, who knows, get inspired by those ordinary people who are already making it happen.

 The views expressed are those of the authors and not necessarily those of ECDPM.